 Crashes are a significant issue for transportation planning due to their impact on the individuals involved as well as the economic impacts on the entire OKI region.
-Research into the locations where crashes are occurring at a greater rate than the norm can lead to improvement infor the traveling public. data from all three states has been reviewed in the preparation of this plan.
-Moreover, interagency consultation and cooperation result in advancement of projects which address the region’s needs.
+Research into the locations where crashes are occurring at a greater rate than the norm can lead to improvement in safety for the traveling public.
+Safety data from all three states has been reviewed in the preparation of this plan.
+Moreover, interagency consultation and cooperation result in advancement of projects which address the region’s safety needs.

 Fatal Vehicle Crashes in the United States, 2000-2013